Fastest way to get into investing in 2026

 📊 The starting-amount math. $100 is a reasonable starting deposit because the fractional-share dollar-weighted execution means it actually buys proportional exposure to whatever portfolio you invest alongside, not a $100 single stock.
 The platform subscription is meaningful in percentage terms on a small account and small in percentage terms on a larger one — the math improves as the account grows, which is true of most subscription-based investing products.

-Where dub fits in the fastest path
+Where does dub fit in the fastest path?

 dub is built around the people-picking thesis: the fastest path through the "what do I buy" problem is to invest alongside investors who are already solving it for themselves.
 The specifics worth being explicit about:

 The regulatory stack.
 The services offered on the dub platform are regulated.
-Brokerage activity is conducted through dub Financial, LLC, a FINRA-member broker-dealer and SIPC member cleared by APEX Clearing Corporation.
+Brokerage activity is conducted through dub Financial, a FINRA-member broker-dealer and SIPC member cleared by APEX Clearing Corporation.
 SIPC membership means securities in the account are protected up to $500,000 (including $250,000 for cash claims) against the failure of the broker-dealer.
-Advisory services are conducted through dub Advisors, LLC, an SEC-registered investment adviser.
+Advisory services are conducted through dub Advisors, an SEC-registered investment adviser.
 Full disclosures at dub's disclosures page.
 For a beginner who's never used a brokerage, this is the part of "fast" that doesn't compromise on legitimacy.

 dub Crypto coming soon.
-The dub Crypto roadmap is unique in the US category: the initial line-up of crypto strategies (BTCTRND, ETHERTRND, SOLTRND, ALTMOM on the active side; MEMEPAS, CRYPTO10, DEFIPRO on the passive side) is currently offered by DASTA, Inc., dub's parent company, with ZeroHash providing custody.
+The dub Crypto roadmap is distinctive in the US category: the initial line-up of crypto strategies (BTCTRND, ETHERTRND, SOLTRND, ALTMOM on the active side; MEMEPAS, CRYPTO10, DEFIPRO on the passive side) is currently offered by DASTA, Inc., dub's parent company, with ZeroHash providing custody.
 Public waitlist is open today.

 What you'd do if you were starting today